<?xml version="1.0" encoding="UTF-8"?>

 <title>BlogOfParadox &#187; yoga</title>

-<atom:link href="http://blog.birdofparadox.com/category/yoga/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://blog.birdofparadox.com/category/yoga/feed/" rel="self" type="application/rss+xml" />

 <sy:updatePeriod>hourly</sy:updatePeriod>